aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 {% endblock %}
 ```

-All the templates are ready now so we can create a function that will do the rendering.
+All the templates are ready now so we can create a function that will handle the rendering.